 If you wish you can Geotag a picture to show where it was taken.
 Other people (anywhere) can then see them on Google Earth

+Facial recognition in Picasa is amazingly accurate.
 Bear in mind that Picasa does not make extra pictures - unless you want to.
 It is an index to where your pictures are kept.
 It is the same with Faces.
-Click on the face and you see the whole picture from where it came.
+Click on the face and you see the whole picture from which it came.

 Here is a small section of the results I got :

-The first thing you will notice, on loading Picasa, is that it goes right through your hard disk finding anything that it considers to be a photo (or video).
+If you can find a copy of Picasa the first thing you will notice, on installing it, is that it goes right through your hard disk finding anything that it considers to be a photo (or video).
 It takes a little while to do this initially but then is produces a list of your folders, displaying the photographs.
 You get the option, on installation, to choose to restrict the search to the My Pictures folder and I would recommend this.
 Otherwise you will see pictures of every little graphic from Help files to Graphics programs you happen to have.

 When it has finished you can just click away on these to enlarge them or can click Slideshow to see a display of all the photos in that folder full screen with a few seconds for each.
 Simple !

-In Picasa 2, if you go to File, Save As and change the name of a picture, you will find that Picasa has also created a backup of the original.
+If you go to File, Save As and change the name of a picture, you will find that Picasa has also created a backup of the original.
 It is a good safety measure.
 Later you may decide to delete these originals to save space.
 Recently I did a search on the word Originals and found more than a dozen folders, some taking quite a lot of space.
-I deleted the by right clicking each one in turn and clicking Delete.
+I deleted then by right clicking each one in turn and clicking Delete.